fahad1985lab/Verifying--Correctness--of-Smart--Contracts--with--Conditionals/README.md

-# Verifying Correctness of Smart Contracts with Conditional
+# Verifying Correctness of Smart Contracts with Conditionals

 ## Link of the previous project